Noise-Aware Speech Separation with Contrastive Learning: Experiments

 \subsection{Metrics and Baselines}

-We use the results of SI-SNRi and SDRi in the test set to evaluate all experiments, which measure the degree of improvement in clarity and fidelity of these separated audios.
+We use SI-SNRi\cite{le2019sdr} and SDRi\cite{vincent2006performance} from test-set to evaluate all experiments, which measure the degree of improvement in clarity and fidelity of separated signals.
 For all metrics, higher score indicates better performance.

-To assess the effectiveness of proposed NASS method, we set three baselines from mask-based methods for comparisons: \begin{itemize} \item ConvTasNet\cite{luo2019conv}: A fully-convolutional network without dual path but good performance in clean SS tasks. \item DPRNN\cite{luo2020dual}: An RNN-based dual-path model with relatively large receptive field for long sequence modeling. \item Sepformer\cite{subakan2021attention}: A Transformer-based dual-path network with relatively large size but excellent performance, allowing parallel computations. \end{itemize}
+To assess the effectiveness of NASS, we select DPRNN\cite{luo2020dual} and Sepformer\cite{subakan2021attention} as baselines for comparisons.